jkraybill/workers-and-resources-productivity-mod/README.md

 ![screenshot](screenshot2.png)

-Next, you'll need to enter actual trade values into the spreadsheet in columns T and U. The spreadsheet includes estimates for export and import costs per ton (fuel for your exports, and transport tariffs for the imports), change these based on what you think you'll be paying.
-That section should look like this:
+Next, you'll need to enter actual trade values into the spreadsheet in columns T and U. The spreadsheet includes estimates for export and import costs per ton (fuel for your exports, and transport tariffs for the imports). **Enter your commodity prices from your game, and edit the export/import costs based on what you think you'll be paying.** That section should look like this:

 ![screenshot](screenshot3.png)